ismailo1/project3/README.md

 6. Line chart shows the correlation between experience level and salary.

 This initiative serves as your compass for well-informed decisions in hiring, job seeking, bootcamp considerations, and global HR strategies.

+## Dashboard

+To visualize the dashboard, clone the repository into your machine and run the app.py flask application using `python app.py` from Terminal.

+---

 **References**
 Head photo rights belongs to https://www.digitalvidya.com/blog/data-science-jobs/